nipeshkc7/dev-logs/README.md

 ### Cloud Run

 Cloud Run lets you run stateless containers which scales up very nicely.
 You don't have to pay anything until you start getting millions of requests.
 However CloudSQL does cost money from the start, (its a way of introducing states in the app)

+### Weird issue on GCP

+Trying to add environment variable 1, GCP sets it to '1' automatically.